sanjeet-jain/cs-561/SANJEET_VINOD_JAIN-20012768-HW-2.txt

   order by a.prod, a.quant
 ),
 max_ranks as (
---getting first half of max rank values select a.prod, max(a.rank)/2 as max_rank_half from ranks a group by a.prod
+  select a.prod, max(a.rank)/2 as max_rank_half
+  from ranks a
+  group by a.prod
 ),
 middlevalues as (
---finding new middle value to find median select
+select
     a.prod,
     a.quant,